How servicers address home insurance challenges

 Keeping borrowers informed

-With servicers often holding funds in escrow to make premium payments on homeowners' behalf, BSI typically reaches out to customers two months or more in advance of insurance.
+With servicers often holding funds in escrow to make premium payments on homeowners' behalf, BSI typically reaches out to customers two months or more in advance of the implementation of an increase in the price of insurance.
 The notification might be the first time a borrower realizes the extent of a premium increase, requiring their servicer to also plan accordingly.

 "To the extent that homeowners don't have enough money escrowed, we will then be adjusting their mortgage payment higher on a go-forward basis," Goldstone said.
 "I am sure that we're having some difficult conversations with homeowners."